apache/nuttx/README.txt

   be used in each configuration.
 It is possible to change the default setup.
-Here, for example, is what you must do in order to compile a default Linux configuration in the Cygwin environment using the CodeSourceery for Windows toolchain.
+Here, for example, is what you must do in order to compile a default Linux configuration in the Cygwin environment using the CodeSourcery for Windows toolchain.
 After instantiating a "canned" NuttX configuration, run the target 'menuconfig' and set the following
   items: